-School presentations, also known as Partnership Presentations, tells the story of mental illness in a moving and direct way.
+School presentations, also known as First Hand Stories, tells the story of mental illness in a moving and direct way.
 It is one of the Society’s most important educational programs.

 The presentations are available to schools, workplaces, professionals, service clubs and all those who work daily with the public.
 NSSS gives special priority for the program to Capilano University and North Shore and Sea to Sky high schools as schizophrenia usually strikes in the late teens or early twenties.
 Recognition of the illness by young people and their teachers is especially useful in getting help for those who are falling ill.

-Partnership sessions invariably evoke thoughtful audience response and participation.
+The sessions invariably evoke thoughtful audience response and participation.
 They demystify mental illness and help fight ignorance, prejudice and dusty old Hollywood myths.
-Partnership Education provides essential facts about the biological basis of mental illness.
+First Hand Stories provides essential facts about the biological basis of mental illness.
 It also helps many people whose relatives are ill to understand and cope within the family and in society.

 Groups for whom the program is tailored include high school, college and university students, bus drivers, police forces, social workers, teachers and counsellors, church groups, service clubs, employee assistance program providers, medical and nursing students and psychiatric residents, home support workers, and financial aid workers.

-If your group might be interested in a Partnership presentation, please don’t hesitate to contact us.
+If your group might be interested in a First Hand Stories presentation, please don’t hesitate to contact us.